valory-xyz/mech-tools-dev/docs/index.md

     ```

     Replace the Mech name with the one that appears after the `run_service.sh` script has finished.
-    This option is recommended when your service is ready to be deployed.
+    This option is recommended when your AI agent is ready to be deployed.

-8. Once your agent is running, and from another terminal (within the same virtual environment), send a request to it.
+8. Once your agent instance is running, and from another terminal (within the same virtual environment), send a request to it.
 First, load all the RPCs required for the mech client to work:
     ```bash
     source .env
     ```